 The Project would not adversely impact public transit or overburden the existing supply of parking in the neighborhood.
-The Project Site is well served by public transit as it is located along the Hyde Mason Cable Car line and is within 1⁄4 mile of seven MUNI lines with stops.
-The proposed Restaurant will primarily serve neighborhood residents within walking distance.
+The Project Site is well served by public transit as it is located within 1⁄4 mile of eight MUNI lines and stops including the Powell-Hyde Cable Car line.